netscaler/netscaler-k8s-ingress-controller/docs/cd/canary-azure-pipline/canary-deployment-with-azure-pipelines.md

 Ensure that:

 - Citrix ADC VPX is already deployed on the Azure platform and is ready to be used by our sample application.
-- AKS cluster with Kubernetes service Connection configured for the Azure pipeline.
+- AKS cluster with [Kubernetes service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) configured for the Azure pipeline.

 Perform the following steps: